OZX-OG/Hack-FBI-Nasa/README.md

 # Hack-FBI-Nasa
-You can Hack FBI or Nasa with 2 lines of python code easy to use
+You can Hack FBI and Nasa with 2 lines of python code easy to use